Filipino Student Society of the University of Sydney

 Case 3: FSS USYD x FiloSoc UNSW Badminton

-For our badminton event with FSSUNSW, we've decided to mashup elements of our brand guides in our design, incorporating the Batangas header font and the more defined silhouette inspirations from FiloSoc UNSW and the overall format and backgrounds from FSS USYD.
+For our badminton event with the Filipino Student Society of UNSW (FiloSoc UNSW), we've decided to mashup elements of our brand guides in our design, incorporating the Batangas header font and the more defined silhouette inspirations from FiloSoc UNSW and the overall format and backgrounds from FSS USYD.
 With both FSS USYD and FiloSoc UNSW elements incorporated in the design, they'll be easier to blend in each society's Instagram grid to keep the branding of both societies consistent.

 The concept and publication materials were made possible in several meetings with FiloSoc UNSW's Creatives Director Alex Linga and Marketing & Sponsorship Director Kristen Gutierrez.